 Related Reading: 15 Signs Of Emotional Neglect In A Marriage

 6. Stay in control

-When your husband belittles you, remember to not let him pull you into his negative world.
+When someone repeats what you say to mock you, remember to not let him pull you into his negative world.
 Be in control of the narrative and think of a calm response.
 He might be trying to provoke you, so focus on your own emotion at the time.
-But what do you do in the case of “my husband belittles me in front of others”?
-That’s one of the worst ways in which a husband can treat his wife.
+You don’t have to disrespect and insult others just because they are doing it to you.
+Sometimes, the silent treatment does have its benefits.

 7. Better yourself